InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 This first of two abbreviated compilations culled from the 1994 five-videocassette collection The Movies Begin released by Kino International is a quick but disjointed history lesson for film buffs.

-Full-frame 4:3 NTSC, one single-sided, single-layered DVD disc, Region 0, 4.5 Mbps average video bit rate, 192 kbps audio bit rate, Dolby Digital 2.0 stereo and mono sound, English language intertitles, no foreign language subtitles, 40 chapter stops, snapper DVD case, $29.99.
+One single-sided, single-layered, Region 0 NTSC DVD disc, 1.33:1 aspect ratio image in full-frame 4:3 (720 x 480 pixels) interlaced scan MPEG-2 format, SDR (standard dynamic range), 4.5 Mbps average video bit rate, 192 Kbps audio bit rate, Dolby Digital 48 kHz 8-bit 2.0 stereo and mono sound, English language intertitles, no foreign language subtitles; 40 chapter stops; snapper DVD case; $29.99.

 Country of origin: USA